efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 The modern burn deck, that we are currently having in duel links, is a very good Matchup for Gladiator Beasts, because we can easily deal with everything that they have.

-One of the biggest threads of a Burn deck is the "Lava Golem", with the option to fuse our monsters over and over again, we can easily play around that card and even when he hits the field we have options like "Floodgate Trap Hole" to prevent the damage.
+One of the biggest threads of a Burn deck is the {Lava Golem}, with the option to fuse our monsters over and over again, we can easily play around that card and even when he hits the field we have options like {Floodgate Trap Hole} to prevent the damage.
-"Enemy Controller" helps as well when your opponent controls a monster, that we can tribute the "Lava Golem" away.
+{Enemy Controller} helps as well when your opponent controls a monster, that we can tribute the {Lava Golem} away.
-Also the effect of "Gladiator Beast Murmillo" can take care of the "Lava Golem", when we have no "Floodgate Trap Hole" or "Enemy Controller".
+Also the effect of {Gladiator Beast Murmillo} can take care of the {Lava Golem}, when we have no {Floodgate Trap Hole} or {Enemy Controller}.

-"Massivemorph" just slows us down a little but with "Gladiator Beast Essedarii" we can shuffle the morphed monsters back in the deck and we still have a strong monster to attack with.
+{Massivemorph} just slows us down a little but with {Gladiator Beast Essedarii}
+we can shuffle the morphed monsters back in the deck and we still have a strong monster to attack with.
-Pretty similar is "Gladiator Beast Heraklinos", once "Lava Golem" is gone we can set him up, to attack for game without caring about any spells and traps.
+Pretty similar is {Gladiator Beast Heraklinos}, once {Lava Golem} is gone we can set him up, to attack for game without caring about any spells and traps.
-I prefer "Gladiator Beast Heraklinos" over "Gladiator Beast Nerokius" because "Gladiator Beast Nerokius" can't negate spells and traps before he attacks.
+I prefer {Gladiator Beast Heraklinos} over {Gladiator Beast Nerokius}
+because {Gladiator Beast Nerokius} can't negate spells and traps before he attacks.

-Many burn decks play cards like "Draining Shield" or "The Golden Apples" for example, against those cards we can simply attack with "Gladiator Beast Murmillo" because like this our opponent is forced to use his resources on a low attack monster, that we can't bring out "Gladiator Beast Bestiari" to destroy his backrow.
+Many burn decks play cards like {Draining Shield} or {The Golden Apples} for example, against those cards we can simply attack with {Gladiator Beast Murmillo}
+because like this our opponent is forced to use his resources on a low attack monster, that we can't bring out {Gladiator Beast Bestiari} to destroy his backrow.

-"Amazoness Swords Woman" is the last big thread in a modern Burn deck, but besides having cards like "Floodgate Trap Hole" or "Enemy Controller" to turn her into defense position, we also have "Impenetrable Attack".
+{Amazoness Swords Woman} is the last big thread in a modern Burn deck, but besides having cards like {Floodgate Trap Hole} or {Enemy Controller} to turn her into defense position, we also have {Impenetrable Attack}.
-Mostly our opponent will try to run into a massivemorphed monster, by just using the second effect of "Impenetrable Attack" (we take no battle damage for this battle phase) like this we destroy the "Amazoness Swords Woman" and we take no damage, so we take care of two threads with one card activation.
+Mostly our opponent will try to run into a massivemorphed monster, by just using the second effect of {Impenetrable Attack} (we take no battle damage for this battle phase) like this we destroy the {Amazoness Swords Woman} and we take no damage, so we take care of two threads with one card activation.
 (And our Gladiator can use its effect)

 It is extremely hard to lose against a Burn deck with Gladiators these days,